 The U.S. Bank Visa® Platinum Card and the Chase Slate® credit card are similar cards, but the Chase Slate® credit card wins in a matchup because of its balance transfer fee.
-While the U.S. Bank Visa® Platinum Card has a balance transfer fee of 3%, the Chase Slate® credit card has an Intro $0 on transfers made within 60 days of account opening.
-After that: Either $5 or 5%, whichever is greater.
+While the U.S. Bank Visa® Platinum Card has a balance transfer fee of 3%, the Chase Slate® credit card has an intro balance transfer fee of $0 for the first 60 days that your Account is open, after that, either $5 or 5% of the amount of each transfer, whichever is greater.
 The intro transfer fee allows you to save more money on top of the interest savings you are already receiving from the balance transfer.

 For example, if you transfer $1,000 to the U.S. Bank Visa® Platinum Card, you will incur a $30 balance transfer fee.
 Meanwhile the same transfer to the Chase Slate® during the 60 days from account opening comes at no additional cost.
 The Chase Slate® may be a better option for you if you want to avoid a balance transfer fee.